Meetings

 Other Meetings

-- All Church Prayer – From our beginning, we wanted to be a church who prayed, and every month those of us who can join together to pray deliberately for each other, our congregation, our community and the world.
-(Click the link for details and contact info.)
+• All Church Prayer – From our beginning, we wanted to be a church who prayed, and every month those of us who can join together to pray deliberately for each other, our congregation, our community and the world.

-- Children’s Church – Jesus loved kids, and so do we!
+• Children’s Church – Jesus loved kids, and so do we!
 Although children are a welcome part of each of our gatherings, once a month we set aside an evening to focus on them especially.
-(Click the link for details and contact info.)

-- Youth Group – Our next generation is coming soon, and we have a responsibility to train them up with God’s help as best as we can.
+• youth Group – Our next generation is coming soon, and we have a responsibility to train them up with God’s help as best as we can.
 Once a month our youth spend a Saturday afternoon together, building relationships, working through difficult questions, praying, and even having fun.
 Occasional other activities are planned throughout the year for fun and to further develop their relationships with each other and their Creator.
-(Click the link for more info.)

-- Community Service & Outreach – We are committed to our community, especially the poor and hurting.
-We’ve developed several opportunities to serve alongside others who are trying to meet real needs in our neighborhoods to bring the church to those who need it most.
-(Click to read about some of our current projects and how you can get involved!)
+• Community Service & Outreach – We are committed to our community, especially the poor and hurting.
+We've developed several opportunities to serve alongside others who are trying to meet real needs in our neighborhoods to bring the church to those who need it most.

 Deliberate Relationships